Roman Catholic Bishop of Nottingham

 The Bishop of Nottingham is the Ordinary of the Roman Catholic Diocese of Nottingham in the Province of Westminster.

 The diocese covers an area of 13074 km2 and spans the counties of Derbyshire (excluding the High Peak and Chesterfield districts), Leicestershire, Lincolnshire, Nottinghamshire (excluding the district of Bassetlaw) and North Lincolnshire.
-The see is in the City of Nottingham where the bishop's seat is located at the Cathedral Church of St. Barnabas, Nottingham.
+The see is in the City of Nottingham, where the bishop's seat is at the Cathedral Church of St. Barnabas, Nottingham.

-The Diocese of Nottingham was erected on 29 September 1850, mainly from out of the Vicariate Apostolic of the Central District, and partly from the Eastern District.
+The Diocese of Nottingham was erected on 29 September 1850, mainly from the Vicariate Apostolic of the Central District, and partly from the Eastern District.